kraemer-lab/GRAPEVNE/docs/getting_started/tutorial-1seeds.md

     └── Snakefile
 ```

-## Make `provide_seeds` Phyloflow-compliant
+## Make `provide_seeds` GRAPEVNE-compliant

-To make `provide_seeds` compliant with Phyloflow, we simply have to constrain
+To make `provide_seeds` compliant with GRAPEVNE, we simply have to constrain
-the input and output folders that are referenced in the rule so that phyloflow
+the input and output folders that are referenced in the rule so that GRAPEVNE
 can redirect them later.
 That's it.

-Phyloflow makes use of input and output `namespaces`, which can be thought of
+GRAPEVNE makes use of input and output `namespaces`, which can be thought of
 as regular folders.
 Since our rule has no inputs (it is a 'source' module
 since we always want to read from `resources/seeds.txt`)
 we really only need to worry about where the file is being copied to.
-Phyloflow
+GRAPEVNE
 alters the input and output namespaces through a Snakefile's config file, so
 let's first create that, then populate it.
 Create a folder names `config` in
 `provide_seeds`, then create a blank file called `config.yaml` inside that